 As the saying goes, “Ask and you shall receive.”
 Once your webpage is ready, go ahead and promote your crowdfunding project.

 Don’t be afraid to promote your campaign in a variety of ways early on!
-Nonprofit Source reports that campaigns that reach 30% of their goal within the first week are more likely to succeed overall.
+Crowdfunding campaigns that update supporters receive 126% more donations.

 It’s basic psychology: when we see our friends and neighbors doing something, we’re more inclined to do it, too.
 Using a virtual donor wall to recognize campaign supporters can be hugely effective in boosting participation.
-Some donation platforms, like Donorbox, offer donor wall capabilities automatically, for no additional fee.
+Some donation platforms, like Donorbox, offer donor wall capabilities automatically (shown below), for no additional fee.
 Check out our step-by-step guide to setting up a donor wall.

 A goal thermometer measures the overall progress made toward your campaign goal.
 Adding a goal meter to your crowdfunding campaign results in a 35% increase in giving, on average.